"Very impressive." "Thorough and has extensive knowledge of his field of expertise."

 • Life sciences and food

-Cameron’s work in life sciences and food safety has included cases involving nutritional health claims, vaping and e-cigarettes, novel foods, general food safety and food fraud.
-His clients have included national retailers as well as prosecuting authorities, and the scope of his work has included both criminal prosecutions, safety notices and judicial review.
-Recent examples of his work include:
+Cameron’s work in life sciences and food regulation includes cases involving nutrition and health claims, vaping and e-cigarettes, novel foods, general food safety, and food fraud.
+His clients include national retailers as well as prosecuting authorities.

 • Advising on judicial review of the Food Standards Agency in relation to cannabidiol (CBD) products.